lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 DID WE?
 SHOULD WE?
+In our scripts, we used informative comments, to make our code clear and easier to understand.

 In large project code is usually developed by many different people, rules for code quality and format are helping to keep it coherent, in order to make it more clear and easy to understand.

 ## Version control